 Inter Sanctam Sedem atque Consilium pro Liberatione Palaestinae

-BASIC AGREEMENT BETWEEN THE HOLY SEE AND
+BASIC AGREEMENT BETWEEN THE HOLY SEE AND THE

 The Holy See, the Sovereign Authority of the Catholic Church, and the Palestine Liberation Organization (hereinafter: PLO), the Representative of the Palestinian People working for the benefit and on behalf of the Palestinian Authority: